hecomi/UnityRemoteDesktopDuplication/README.md

 UnityRemoteDesktopDuplication
 =============================

 This is an example of sending a desktop image to a remote location.
-The image is captured by Desktop Duplication API and encoded using NVENC (NvPipe is not used to reduce the overhead).
-The buffer is then sent over UDP and decoded with NvPipe (NVDEC) in a remove location.
+The image is captured by Desktop Duplication API and encoded using NVENC directly (NvPipe is not used to reduce the overhead for encoding).
+The buffer is then sent over UDP and decoded with NvPipe (NVDEC) in a remote location.

 Platforms
 ---------